manforowicz/resume/resume.typ

   columns: (7fr, 1fr),
   align: (left, right),
   [
-    - Wrote over 3000 lines of firmware for an embedded #link("https://github.com/wibotic/socketcand_translate")[CAN-to-ethernet adapter].
+    - Wrote over 3000 lines of multithreaded firmware for a  #link("https://github.com/wibotic/socketcand_translate")[CAN-to-ethernet adapter].
     - Designed and built PCBs to power 64 microcontrollers on a shared CAN bus $->$
-    - Created a Python test suite to find bugs in charger CAN bus functionality.
+    - Created a Python test suite that caught bugs in production firmware.
+    - Diagnosed and fixed major bugs in a large embedded C++ codebase.
-    - Used multithreading to accelerate the generation of wireless charging reports.
+    - Used multithreading to accelerate a test analytics PDF report generator.

   ],
   image("circuit.jpg")